antvis/G2/site/docs/manual/introduction/why-g2.en.md

 })();
 ```

-The most wonderful thing about G2 is that you can get new charts by combining different charts (more precisely markers)!
-For example, if we add the Point mark of the scatter chart and the Link mark of the connection chart to a chart, we can obtain a labeled point-line connection chart.
+The most wonderful thing about G2 is that you can get new charts by combining different charts (more precisely marks)!
+For example, if we add the point mark of the scatter chart and the link mark of the connection chart to a chart, we can obtain a labeled point-line connection chart.

 ```js | ob
 (() => {